lolade-ab/Northwind_Sales_Project/README.md

 To the initial data i added the follwing task:
 - Revenue column
 - I used vlook up to join two tables information.
-- Added a currency symboll in all values where necessary.
+- Added a currency symbol in all values where necessary.

 ## Transformation of Data
 #### Added a new columm to caculate the revenue